-the first things you can do to protect your plants actually happen long before summer. always be sure to prep your soil before you plant, since soil that’s been enriched with organic material will hold water better than a sandy, gravelly soil. also, plant in prepared beds. plants that go into beds of prepared soil, instead of into individual planting holes, will grow large, spreading root systems. the bigger a plant’s root system, the less water it takes to sustain it. the same holds true for lawns. lawns planted on a six- to eight-inch layer of good loam will grow a strong, deep root system that will help it survive dry periods.
+The first things you can do to protect your plants actually happen long before summer.
+Always be sure to prep your soil before you plant, since soil that’s been enriched with organic material will hold water better than a sandy, gravelly soil.
+Also, plant in prepared beds.
+Plants that go into beds of prepared soil, instead of into individual planting holes, will grow large, spreading root systems.
+The larger a plant’s root system, the less water it takes to sustain it.
+The same holds true for lawns.
+Lawns planted on a six- to eight-inch layer of good loam will grow a strong, deep root system that will help it survive dry periods.

-with these tips in mind, you should be able to get your garden through the heat of summer unscathed, ready for the cooler days ahead.
+With these tips in mind, you should be able to get your garden through the heat of summer unscathed, ready for the cooler days ahead. [external_footer]